enieber/re-http/README.md

 [WIP]

-This project is to recreate projects like express or other http framework but without make bindings like bs-express or bs-fastify.
+This project is to recreate projects like express or other http framework but without make bindings like `bs-express` or `bs-fastify`.
+The unique binding this project use is [bs-node-http](https://github.com/enieber/bs-node-http)

 ## How to contribuite